 Most Popular Medicare Advantage Plan in South Dakota

 Finding the right Medicare Advantage plan in South Dakota is as unique as the person the plan is there to support.
-Among South Dakota residents who are enrolled in Medicare Advantage, 68.2% are enrolled in an 1878 Cost plan, while 33.7% are enrolled in a Local PPO, as reported by the Centers for Medicare & Medicare Services (CMS.gov).
+Among South Dakota residents who are enrolled in Medicare Advantage, 91% are enrolled in a Local PPO and 9% are enrolled in an HMO/HMOPOS plan, as reported by the Centers for Medicare & Medicare Services (CMS.gov).
 Knowing how much Medicare plan coverage you need will help you determine the right Medicare Advantage plan in South Dakota for your needs and budget.

 You can become more informed about Medicare Advantage plans available in South Dakota by contacting a SelectQuote licensed sales agent who can guide you through the Medicare maze.
 Acting as your advocate, our licensed sales agents help you weigh the Medicare Advantage plan options in your area, understand costs and answer questions throughout the process.
 SelectQuote individually shops more than 20 national insurance companies to help you find a plan that meets your budget and needs.

 Enrollment in a Medicare Advantage Plan occurs during specified enrollment periods.
 Medicare enrollment in South Dakota opens for residents prior to turning age 65 or earlier in special disability cases.
 The Initial Enrollment Period (IEP) runs for seven months.

 IEP begins three months before turning age 65, including the birthday month, and ends 3 months after the birthday month.
 It is also the time allotted for enrollment in Medicare Parts A, B, C and D. For example, if you’re a South Dakota resident with a November birthday, your IEP runs from August through February.